GoogleCloudPlatform/opentelemetry-operations-go/example/metric/exponential_histogram/README.md

 Once you think you have sent sufficient data, then create a dashboard.
 If you are learning how to use Google Cloud Monitoring, you can follow how to use charts step by step on [this document](https://cloud.google.com/monitoring/charts).

-When filling in the **Find resource type and metric box**, use the metric names "custom.googleapis.com/opentelemetry/counter-a" and "custom.googleapis.com/opentelemetry/observer-a".
+When filling in the **Find resource type and metric box**, use the metric names with the prefix "workload.googleapis.com/latency_" to observe histogram metrics (for example "workload.googleapis.com/latency_a").

 If you already know how to use Cloud Monitoring and would just like to confirm the data is properly received, you can run the dashboard creation script bundled in this directory.
+This command requires at least the [roles/monitoring.dashboardEditor](https://cloud.google.com/monitoring/access-control#dashboard_roles_desc) permissions to create a new dashboard.

 ```
 $ ./create_dashboard.sh